takahirohonda/javascript-workout/README.md

 <details><summary><b>Answer</b></summary>

-Math.ramdom() yeilds a random number between 0 and one.
+`Math.random()` gives a random number between 0 and one.
 Then, we multiply with length of the array and take the floor to generate random index.

 ```javascript
 colors[Math.floor(Math.random() * colors.length)];